Closed three-dimensional Alexandrov spaces with isometric circle actions: Introduction and results

-\begin{theorem} Let $S^1$ act effectively by isometries on a closed, connected three-dimen\-sional Alexandrov space $X$.
-Assume that $X$ has $2r$, $r\geq 0$, topologically singular points.
-Then the following hold: \begin{enumerate} \item The set of inequivalent (up to weakly equivariant homeomorphism) effective isometric actions of the circle on closed connected Alexandrov $3$-spaces is in one-to-one correspondence with the set of unordered tuples
+\begin{theorem} Let $S^1$ act effectively and isometrically on a closed, connected Alexandrov $3$-space $X$.
+Assume that $X$ has $2r$ topologically singular points, $r\geq0$.
+Then the following hold: \begin{enumerate} \item The set of inequivalent (up to weakly equivariant homeomorphism) effective, isometric circle actions on $X$ is in one-to-one correspondence with the set of unordered tuples

 where the permissible values for $b$, $\varepsilon$, $g$, $f$, $t$ and $\{ (\alpha_i,\beta_i) \}_{i=1}^n$, are the same as in Theorem \ref{TH:RAYMOND} and $(r_1,r_2,\ldots, r_s)$ is an unordered $s$-tuple of even positive integers $r_i$ such that $r_1 + \ldots+r_s =2r$. \item $X$ is weakly equivariantly homeomorphic to